-Candice Langford is a physiotherapist based in the Cayman Islands, focused solely on pelvic health.
-She grew up on the east coast of South Africa, completed two Bachelor of Science degrees at the University of Cape Town, continued to grow in the field of pelvic health and was eventually invited to Grand Cayman to practice her special interest of pelvic and sexual health physiotherapy.
+Candice Langford is a physiotherapist with a special interest in pelvic health.
+She grew up on the east coast of South Africa, completed two Bachelor of Science degrees at the University of Cape Town, opened her own practice, and continued to grow within the field of pelvic health.
+Her professional journey later led her to Grand Cayman, where she was invited to practice her special interest in pelvic and sexual health physiotherapy.
+Most recently, she welcomed her first child in Cambridge, UK, before returning to her hometown of Durban, South Africa.

-Public speaking, hosting events and community collaboration, in a variety of industries have all played an important role in Candice desire to empower through education and breakdown barriers to comprehensive care.
+Public speaking, hosting events, and community collaboration across a variety of industries have all played an important role in Candice’s desire to empower through education and break down barriers to comprehensive care.

-Candice’s educational background is broad yet relevant to the multifaceted lives that we live, she intends on continuing to expand her knowledge base bio-psycho-socially to continue to best serve her patients and community.
+Candice’s educational background is broad, yet relevant to the multifaceted lives we live.
+She is committed to continuing to expand her knowledge base through a biopsychosocial lens in order to best serve her patients and community.

-In practice, Candice is the Clinical Lead to a +10 growing Multi Disciplinary Team at The Well.
-In the Physio room she assess and treats symptoms and concerns relating to pelvic & sexual health for patients of all ages, spanning through various life stages from puberty, pregnancy, postpartum and through the menopause transition.
+In practice, Candice has run her own practice in the heart of Ballito, South Africa, and has also worked in Grand Cayman, where she served as the Clinical Lead of a growing multidisciplinary team of more than 10 practitioners at The Well.
+In the physio room, she assesses and treats symptoms and concerns relating to pelvic and sexual health for patients of all ages, across many life stages – from puberty, pregnancy, and postpartum, through to the menopause transition.

-“I commit myself to offering a collaborative approach to care with my patients as we work together to reach your unique goals”. – Candice Langford
+“I commit myself to offering a collaborative approach to care, working together with my patients to help them reach their unique goals.”

 What is pelvic health physio